freeCodeCamp/guide/src/pages/algorithms/sorting-algorithms/merge-sort/index.md

 * Time Complexity: O(n*log(n)).
 The time complexity for the Merge Sort might not be obvious from the first glance.
 The log(n) factor that comes in is because of the recurrence relation we have mentioned before.
 * Sorting In Place: No in a typical implementation
 * Stable: Yes
+* Parallelizable :yes (Several parallel variants are discussed in the third edition of Cormen, Leiserson, Rivest, and Stein's Introduction to Algorithms.)

 ### Visualization:
 * <a href='https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html'>USFCA</a>